cwcrystal8/SC1/notes.md

 Fragmenting | Fragments | Does not fragment

 ---
-# 1.12.18 - Cisco in an hour 2: Electric Boogaloo
+# 1.12.18 - Cisco in an hour:tm: 2: Electric Boogaloo

 ### Link Layer
 In order for data to be sent between computers: